-Britain managing Huawei risks, has no evidence of spying: official
+Britain managing Huawei risks, has no evidence of spying - official

 Martin said it was for the U.S. government to comment on what information it had about the company but added: “From our point of view ... if you look at the detailed paper we’re publishing, we set out the way we manage the risks.”

+U.S. Senator Mark Warner, the top Democrat on the U.S. Senate Select Committee on Intelligence, responded by saying he wanted to “more fully understand the UK’s reasoning.”

+“The United States and its allies need to maintain a common front against the supply chain risk of equipment from countries that do not respect the rule of law and that routinely place extra-judicial surveillance demands on domestic firms,” he said.

-Huawei had no immediate comment and U.S. officials did not immediately respond to a request for comment.
+Huawei had no immediate comment.

 Britain is a key battleground for Huawei in its campaign to resist U.S. pressure in Europe.

 Any decision by London to allow the Chinese company to participate in building next-generation 5G networks would be watched closely by other nations because of Britain’s membership of the Five Eyes intelligence-sharing group along with the United States.

 But the company has come under fire in Britain since a government report in July last year found that technical and supply-chain issues with its equipment had exposed national telecoms networks to new security risks.

-Last month Vodafone, the world’s second-largest mobile operator, said it was “pausing” deployment of Huawei equipment in core networks until Western governments give the full security clearance.
+Vodafone, the world’s second-largest mobile operator, said last month it was “pausing” deployment of Huawei equipment in core networks until Western governments give full security clearance.

-Other operators in Europe, including Britain’s BT and France’s Orange have already removed Huawei’s equipment or taken steps to limit its future use. [nL8N1YJ0OL
+Other operators in Europe, including Britain’s BT and France’s Orange, have already removed Huawei’s equipment or taken steps to limit its future use. [nL8N1YJ0OL]

 Commenting on the report, Martin said: “As we said then, and repeat today, these problems are about standards of cyber security; they are not indicators of hostile activity by China.”